egor-tensin/jekyll-theme/_posts/2017-01-07-building-boost.md

 besides Boost's `b2` and `cmake`, like `cd` and `cat`.
 They are used to hint at my personal directory layout, display various auxiliary files, etc.
-Windows' `cd`, for example, simply prints current working directory; Cygwin's `pwd` serves the same purpose.
+Windows' `cd`, for example, simply prints the current working directory;
+Cygwin's `pwd` serves the same purpose.
 `cat` is used to display files.
-Windows' command prompts are denoted with `>`s at beginning of each line;
+Windows' command prompts are denoted with `>`s at the beginning of each line;
 Cygwin's &mdash; with `$`s.

 Visual Studio
 -------------

-Statically-linked Boost libraries are built by default, both the debug and the release versions of them.
+Statically-linked Boost libraries are built, both the debug and the release versions of them (these are default settings).
-While it is required to keep x86/x64 libraries in different directories (to avoid file name clashes), it's not necessary to separate debug libraries from their release counterparts, because that information is actually encoded in file names (the "gd" suffix).
+While it is required to keep x86 and x64 libraries in different directories (to avoid file name clashes), it's not necessary to separate debug libraries from their release counterparts, because that information is actually encoded in file names (the "gd" suffix).